Overview

 If an automated extract will not be supplied by your GP practice system supplier, you will need to manually enter your QOF achievement data.

-For a step-by-step guide, refer to the Full Manual Entry Guide on our website.
+For a step-by-step guide, refer to the Full Manual Entry Guide.

 Is the Commissioning Organisation required to sign off QOF aspiration payments?